artifyc/upload-artist-image/README.md

 `exit`

-This contains the precompiled linux version of PIL library, all the work is done for you.
+This contains the precompiled linux version of PIL and numpy libraries, all the work is done for you.

 To update the lambda when developing locally, run:
 `./update-lambda`